acquia/drupal-recommended-project/README.md

 composer create-project acquia/drupal-recommended-project:dev-drupal10
 ```

-Note that the `drupal10` branch is completely untested and will be slightly more resource-intensive to install due to not shipping with a `composer.lock` file.
+Note that the `drupal10` branch is completely untested, lacks many packages with known compatibility issues, and is slightly more resource-intensive to install due to not shipping with a `composer.lock` file.

 ## Next steps